Weirdo

 Kael squinted.
 "Aren't you also outside?"

-Her expression twisted.
+Her expression twisted, a flash of annoyance.
 "Are you stupid or something?
 Can't you tell who your senior is when you see one?"

 'So she's a second-year... great.'

-Deciding it was time to get the hell out of there before he ended up as a test dummy for an angry mage, he raised both hands slightly.
+Deciding it was time to get the hell out of there before he ended up as a test dummy for an angry mage, he raised both hands slightly in a placating gesture.

 "Look, I won't tell anyone what I saw, I promise."

-Her eyes narrowed.
+Her eyes narrowed to slits.
 "What you saw?
 What exactly did you see, Cadet?"

-'The fuck?
+'The f**k?
 Is this one of those legendary tsunderes?
 Why is she so aggressive?'

 Kael cleared his throat.
 "Nothing.
 Absolutely nothing."